mamunur6286/currex/README.md

 # How to Use Currex
 As a developer we need different types of currency exchange for our various projects.
 For this situation I developed a laravel package to prevent this problem to handle currency change.
 It can improve your development life if you use it properly.
 The used precondition and instruction is given below!

-In this tutorial, I'll take you through an example on how to use Currex Laravel package in just 5 steps.
+In this tutorial, I'll take you through an example on how to use the Currex Laravel package in just 5 steps.
 So, let's go ahead and dive into it.

 #### 1. Create our folder for our new package.